-- For HRA-owned units all of the following conditions must be satisfied: - The HRA informs the family, both orally and in writing, that the family has the right to purchase any eligible unit and a HRA-owned unit is freely selected by the family without HRA pressure or steering; - The unit is not ineligible housing; - The HRA obtains the services of an independent agency to inspect the unit for compliance with HQS, review the independent inspection report, review the contract of sale, determine the reasonableness of the sales price and any HRA provided financing.
+- Construction of the unit has been completed and the unit has passed the required HQS inspection and independent inspection as addressed elsewhere in this chapter. - For HRA-owned units all of the following conditions must be satisfied: - The HRA informs the family, both orally and in writing, that the family has the right to purchase any eligible unit and an HRA-owned unit is freely selected by the family without HRA pressure or steering; - The unit is not ineligible housing; - The HRA obtains the services of an independent agency to inspect the unit for compliance with HQS, review the independent inspection report, review the contract of sale, determine the reasonableness of the sales price and any HRA provided financing.
 All of these actions must be completed in accordance with program requirements.